-Select Model using the drop down box at the top of the page.
+Select the Model using the drop-down box at the top of the page.

 - Original Saddle Ring Carbine (Top)